-All Terrain Vehicles can be used for search, rescue and recreational purposes.
-Sadly, there are several ATV accidents every year that impact families, including children.
+All Terrain Vehicles can be used for many purposes, including search and rescue expeditions and recreation.
+Sadly, every year across the country, ATV accidents impact families, including children.

-Every child under the age of 16 are at a high risk for being involved in an ATV accident.
-A typical ATV can weigh more than 750 lbs, and can move at speeds as fast as 75 mph.
-At high speeds, it is important to teach your children how to ride these machines responsibly.
+A typical ATV can weigh more than 750 pounds and can move at speeds as fast as 75 miles per hour.
+It is important that both adults and children know how to ride these machines responsibly.

 You should only operate an ATV that is appropriate for your size and age.
 Industry standards recommend the following:

 - 12-16 years old – 70cc – 90cc

 If you or your child has been injured in an ATV accident, our attorneys are available 24 hours a day, 7 days a week to answer your questions.
 Contact us for a FREE consultation, or give us a call.

 Like car crashes, ATV Accidents can be caused by a variety of factors, including: